kuantumk/get-and-cleaning-data/README.md

+###Download the necessary files and unzip them.
+Make sure to maintain the original directory structure and put the run_analysis.R in the same folder as the features.txt file.

-### here is a explanation of how the following script works...
+### Here is a explanation of how the following script works...

 ```{r}